pgroonga/pgroonga.github.io/reference/parameters/enable-wal.md

 `pgroonga.enable_wal` parameter controls whether [WAL]({{ site.postgresql_doc_base_url.en }}/runtime-config-wal.html) is enabled or not.

-PGroonga supports WAL with PostgreSQL 9.6 or later. `pgroonga.enable_wal` parameter is meaningless with PostgreSQL 9.5 or earlier.

 If you enable WAL support, you can use PostgreSQL's streaming replication feature.
 See [Replication](../replication.html) for details.

 If you enable WAL support, update performance will be decreased because some extra disk writes are needed.

 The default value is `off`.
-It means that PGroonga doesn't generate WAL even when you're using PostgreSQL 9.6 or later.
+It means that PGroonga doesn't generate WAL.

 ## Syntax